top of page

 • Equipment was not calibrated properly

-• The officer did not observe you properly before the test
+• Officer did not observe you properly before testing

 • Chain of custody errors occurred